sampsyo/cs6120/content/blog/2019-10-04-InstructionScheduling.md

 ### Other Remarks
 Modern high performance processors such as those manufactured by Intel and AMD use more complex pipelines and fancier hardware optimizations.
 Instructions are also broken down into micro-ops and the documentation for them is not always released by the company.
 This makes optimal instruction scheduling very hard on these modern processors.
-However, the algorithm proposed in this paper inspired a class of algorithm now we called list scheduling algorithm and they are used in modern compilers such as LLVM today for instruction scheduling.
+However, the algorithm proposed in this paper inspired a class of algorithm called list scheduling and they are used in modern compilers such as LLVM today.